Blue Buffalo Wilderness Rocky Mountain Recipe Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Even when you consider the protein-boosting effect of the peas, pea protein, flaxseed, alfalfa products and dried yeast, this looks like the profile of a kibble containing a notable amount of meat.

 Rocky Mountain Recipe

-Blue Buffalo Wilderness Rocky Mountain Recipe is a grain-free dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Blue Buffalo Wilderness Rocky Mountain Recipe is a grain-free dry dog food using a notable amount of named meat meal as its dominant source of animal protein, thus earning the brand 4.5 stars.